jhellingman/tei2html/Wiki/UsingTheRendAttribute.md

 TODO:

 1. Handle the `@style` attribute, and output it as a CSS rule.
-   - give the CSS fragment a unique class-name
+   - generate a unique class-name for the CSS fragment.
    - output the value of the `@style` attribute verbatim.
    - remove duplicates, such that identical `@style` attributes are only output once.
-   - apply the class-name to the relevant output element in HTML.
+   - apply the generated class-name to the relevant output element in HTML.
 2. Handle the `@rendition` attribute.
-   - apply the given class name to the relevant output element in HTML.
+   - apply the given class name(s) to the relevant output element in HTML.
-   - verify a `<rendition>` element for the give class name is present in the `<tagsDecl>` of the TEI file.
+   - verify `<rendition>` elements for the given class names are present in the `<tagsDecl>` of the TEI file.
    - warn if this is not the case.
 3. Handle the `<rendition>` tags in the `<tagsDecl>`.
    - verify the rendition id is actually used in the file.